 One-to-one support and enablement for deafblind people with a learning disability.

-KAB's Intervenor Service provides one-to-one person centred support, and is designed for adults who are congenitally deafblind, and who have a learning disability or additional physical disabilities, resulting in complex needs.
+KAB's Intervenor Service provides one-to-one person centred support for people who are congenitally deafblind or visually impaired with additional physical disabilities, resulting in complex needs.
 The service can also benefit people with a single sensory impairment who also has significant additional disabilities, again resulting in complex needs.

 KAB Intervenors provide: